Benjamin Olken: Research

 Olken's research interests focus on development economics in general and the political economies of developing countries (e.g. corruption) in particular.
 Geographically, a large part of his research is concentrated on Southeast Asia, especially Indonesia.
 With regard to research output, Olken belongs to the top 3% highest-ranked economists according to the bibliographic database IDEAS/RePEc.

 In his research on corruption, Olken finds that traditional top-down monitoring can substantially reduce corruption even in highly corrupt environments based on the impact evaluation of a randomized field experiment involving government audits of village road projects in Indonesia; an announced increase in the share of monitored projects from 4% to 100% decreases missing expenditures by 8%, making the audits cost-effective.
 In another Indonesian field experiment, Olken and Patrick Barron document the influence of market structure on bribe payments, i.e. whether the drivers of overweight trucks have affordable alternatives to driving on roads with frequent checkpoints, and the use of sophisticated pricing schemes by corrupt officials (e.g. two-part tariffs).
 Olken's research on corruption also touches about the differences between (often used) corruption perceptions and the actual extent of corruption; contrasting the perceptions of Indonesian villagers of corruption with more objective measures, Olken finds that villagers do perceive corruption and are able to distinguish between project-specific corruption and general corruption but that they also typically misestimate the true extent of corruption and are subject to systematic biases.
 These results suggest substantial limits to the reliability of subjective corruption perceptions in research.

 Another strand of Olken's research deals with the relationship between temperature and economic development (and the direction of the relationship's causality).
 In his research on the relationship between temperature and economic growth, together with Melissa Dell and Benjamin F. Jones, Olken finds that higher temperatures (i) substantially decrease economic growth in developing countries, (ii) reduce both growth rates and output levels, and (iii) depress agricultural and industrial output as well as political stability, thus overall suggesting the potential of large negative impacts of higher temperatures on developing countries.
-However, in prior work, Dell, Jones and Olken also found that a large part of the strongly negative impact of high temperatures on income may be offset by adaptation in the long run.
+These conclusions have been challenged as relying on "an untenable method of classifying countries by income."
+Furthermore, in prior work, Dell, Jones and Olken also found that a large part of the strongly negative impact of high temperatures on income may be offset by adaptation in the long run.
 These and other results are summarized and discussed in these authors' highly cited review of the economics of climate change, What Do We Learn from the Weather?.